phax/ph-datetime/README.md

 #ph-datetime

-Java date time library based on [Joda-Time](http://www.joda.org/joda-time/).
+Java date time library based on [Joda-Time](http://www.joda.org/joda-time/) (up to version 4.x) and using JDK 8 date time libraries starting with version 5.

 Versions <= 3.3.1 are compatible with ph-commons < 6.0.
 Versions >= 4.0.0 are compatible with ph-commons >= 6.0.
+Versions >= 5 require JDK 8.

 ##Maven usage
 Add the following to your pom.xml to use this artifact: